Area: 142 acres

 The primary management goal of the Deschutes Prairie Preserve is to restore the open grassland to a higher quality habitat that supports native prairie species including rare species.
 The restoration process will take multiple years and involved a diversity of management techniques including targeted and broad-based herbicide, prescribed fire application, and direct seeding of native species.
 CNLM will monitor the rare and listed species and habitat on-site to help identify threats and population changes.

 A developed county trail segregates part of the property, with hiking, jogging and cycling permissible uses on the trail.
 This trail has significant usage and brings individuals from the larger communities of Olympia and Lacey right by the Preserve.

-For information on Deschutes Prairie Preserve or Center for Natural Lands Management, please contact Sanders Freed, Preserve Manager at email@example.com or 760.731.7790 extension 304.
+For information on Deschutes Prairie Preserve or Center for Natural Lands Management, please contact Sanders Freed, Pacific Northwest Preserve/Restoration Manager at firstname.lastname@example.org or 760.731.7790 extension 304.

 For volunteer opportunities please contact the Americorps Volunteer and Outreach Coordinator at email@example.com.